steliosploumpis/Universal_Head_3DMM/README.md

 <br/>

 ## Public release models
 The head models have been freely available for research and education purposes.
-To obtain access to the models, you need to complete and sign the user agreement form (can be found in this repository, user_agreement.pdf).
+You can obtain access to the models in the link provided below.
+Please complete and sign the user agreement form (can be found in this repository, user_agreement.pdf).
 This agreement should be completed by a full-time academic staff member (not a student) or a craniofacial clinician.
 The form should be signed, and emailed to Stylianos Ploumpis (s.ploumpis@gmail.com), Nick Pears (nick.pears@york.ac.uk).
 You can find the model available at : https://drive.google.com/file/d/1Ji6Np6U8cwzVI_roCPW4eXcGMFFEMguD/view

 Note that the agreement requires that: